damraka/CleoLOB/README.md

 ## License

 CleoLOB is licensed under the GNU Lesser General Public License v3.0 or later (LGPL-3.0-or-later).

-You may use CleoLOB in academic, commercial, and proprietary projects.
-Modifications to LGPL-covered CleoLOB code must remain available under the LGPL.
+See [`LICENSE`](LICENSE) for the full terms.